endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `"missile strength"`: how hard a projectile is for an anti-missile to destroy.
 If this is 0, the projectile cannot be destroyed by anti-missile.

+* The following weapon attributes turn a weapon into a special weapon that behaves differently from other weaponry.
+By including these attributes, the weapon will only automatically fire on specific targets and cannot be controlled manually.
+In addition, these special weapon attributes only work on turrets, do not spawn projectiles when they fire (although they will still create effects, and hit effects can be used to mimic a projectile's appearance), and have a range equal to their velocity (the lifetime should always be 1).

-* `anti-missile`: weapon's ability to shoot down missiles.
+  * `anti-missile`: turns the weapon into an anti-missile turret and measures the weapon's ability to shoot down missiles.
 The anti-missile succeeds if a random integer less than this value is greater than a random integer less than the missile's strength.

+  * `"tractor beam"`: turns the weapon into a flotsam tractor beam and measures the base velocity with which this weapon pulls in flotsam.
+Flotsam includes dumped cargo, destroyed minable payloads, and other dropped goods in space.
+The actual pull velocity is divided by the mass of the flotsam that is being pulled. **(v.
+0.10.5)**

 * `"split range"`: when the projectile is within this range of its target, it will split into its submunitions.
 (If no target was selected when the weapon was fired, this does nothing.)